axin233/ECE_2220_auto_grader/README.md

 # ECE_2220_auto_grader
 Being tired of checking students' C programs?
 This Python program will save your lives!
 The Python program supports
 1. Automatically organize students' solutions downloaded from Canvas.
-2. Automatically generat [MOSS](https://theory.stanford.edu/~aiken/moss/) command for checking plagiarism.
+2. Automatically generate [MOSS](https://theory.stanford.edu/~aiken/moss/) command for checking plagiarism.
 3. Automatically compile students' code.
 4. Automatically test students' code.
-5. (For Project 1, 2, 3, and 4) Automatically compare the students' output with the correct output.
+5. (For Project 1, 2, 3, and 4) Automatically compare students' output with the correct output.

 Step 1, 3, and 4 generate a CSV report that has the same arrangement.
-By combining the CSV files into a single spreadsheet and checking the results of Step 5, students' final scores are calculated via Excel formula. :hugs:
+By combining the CSV files into a single spreadsheet and checking the results of Step 5, students' final scores can then be calculated via Excel formula. :hugs:

 ## Prerequisite
 1. An Apollo account for using the university's Linux workstation.
 (Please send an Apollo account request to `coes-unixadm@clemson.edu`)